Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

-The scatter around the median values increases as we move from the poorest to the richest environments, with an increased fraction of upper limits in HI and/or H$_2$.
-This result is consistent with \citet{Bok2020}, who found that the scatter in the gas content is significantly higher for galaxies in pairs than for isolated AMIGA galaxies.
+{ For both ETGs and LTGs,} the scatter around the median values increases{ from the field, to filaments, and then to clusters}, with an increased fraction of upper limits{ in HI (H$_2$) equal to 6\% (32\%) for AMIGA galaxies, 12\% (27\%) for filament sources, and 25\% (75\%) for Virgo galaxies.} This result is consistent with those of \citet{Bok2020}, who found that the scatter in the gas content is significantly higher for galaxies in pairs than for isolated AMIGA galaxies.